 To help address this need, the Hult Center is collaborating with the Center for Prevention of Abuse and UnityPoint Behavioral health to provide a mental health education and awareness program for students in grades 6 through 9 called Youth Mental Health Matters.
 One important component of the program is the provision of an outreach mental health counselor who will act as a “safety net” for students who indicate a need for counseling and referrals.
 This mental health counselor will work with school counselors, as well as counselors from other area agencies, to ensure that any students who are struggling will get the help they need.

-With funding and support from the Heart of Illinois United Way, UnityPoint, and the Hult Center’s Whitney’s Walk fundraiser, this program has been implemented in District 150 schools since Fall 2015 and will reach over 3,400 students during the 2015-2016 school year.
+With funding and support from the Heart of Illinois United Way, UnityPoint, and the Hult Center’s Whitney’s Walk for Life fundraiser, this program has been implemented in District 150 schools since Fall 2015 and will reach over 3,400 students during the 2015-2016 school year.

 For more information regarding Youth Mental Health Matters, please call the Hult Center at 309-692-6650.